Oliver Oakes

-Oliver Oakes (born 11 January 1988) is a British motorsports executive and former racing driver.
+Oliver James Kenneth Oakes (born 11 January 1988) is a British motorsports executive and former racing driver.
 He was Team Principal for the Alpine F1 Team from July 2024 to May 2025 when he resigned from the role.

-He was the 2005 World Karting champion, and was once a part of the Red Bull Junior Team.
+Oakes was the 2005 World Karting champion, and was once a part of the Red Bull Junior Team.
 Oakes moved into team management when he set up his first karting team in 2011 before launching junior single-seater racing team Hitech GP in 2015 which he was team principal and director of until he took over the Alpine F1 Team in 2024.

 Biography

 Early life

-Oakes was born 11 January 1988, the son of Billy Oakes, the founder and owner of the former Formula Renault and British F3 team Eurotek Motorsport.
+Oliver James Kenneth Oakes was born 11 January 1988, the son of Billy Oakes, the founder and owner of the former Formula Renault and British F3 team Eurotek Motorsport.
 He was educated at King's Ely.
-He began karting at age 4.
+He began karting at the age of four.

 Racing career

 Beginning his racing career in karting, Oakes was twice British Open Champion at the age of 12.
 His karting career ended after winning the Karting World Championship in 2005 at 17 years of age.
 His performances saw him attract the attention of the Red Bull Young Driver Programme.

 Moving to car racing in 2006, Oakes debuted in Formula BMW with Carlin Motorsport, where he took pole and the victory in his first race.
 Further claiming 3 podiums and a string of strong results, he finished the season in 6th overall in the Formula BMW UK Championship.
 He was nominated for the McLaren Autosport BRDC Award.

 In 2007, Oakes joined Motopark for the 2007 Formula Renault Eurocup season in which he finished 12th.

 Oakes joined Eurotek Motorsport to compete in the British Formula 3 Championship in 2008, taking pole position at the final round at Donington.

-He moved to Carlin Motorsport for his 2009 campaign, but left after two rounds.
-Oakes took up test-driver roles for the rest of 2009 and raced in the GP3 Series in 2010 for Atech CRS, finishing 28th in the championship.
+Oakes moved to Carlin Motorsport for his 2009 campaign, but left after two rounds.
+He took up test-driver roles for the rest of 2009 and raced in the GP3 Series in 2010 for Atech CRS, finishing 28th in the championship.

 Post-racing career

-Since 2010 Oakes has been involved in various team roles whilst maintaining an ongoing affiliation with Tony Kart.
+Since 2010, Oakes has been involved in various team roles whilst maintaining an ongoing affiliation with Tony Kart.